November 2nd - 7th, 2021

-Arrive in Winnipeg, Manitoba, Canada any time of day.
+Arrive in Winnipeg, Manitoba, Canada by 3:00pm, if possible.
 Take the complimentary airport shuttle to the Courtyard Winnipeg Airport.
 Tonight we’ll gather for a group welcome dinner.

 This morning we’ll meet in the lobby and head to the airport for an early morning flight to Churchill.

 Upon arrival, we’ll begin our adventure and get familiar with the small town of Churchill.
 We’ll visit local and historical points of interest such as Cape Merry, the Port of Churchill, and Manitoba Conservation’s Polar Bear Holding Facility (weather permitting).
 We’ll also visit Polar Bears International’s new Interpretive Center, a dedicated hub for critical conservation efforts to save polar bears and the sea ice they call home.
 If there is time and the weather permits, take a one-hour helicopter tour over Churchill and the surrounding area (additional fees apply).